VictimConnect

 4. Take care of yourself.
 We all want to be there for our loved ones when they are going through trauma.
 But forgetting to take care of ourselves in the process can lead to compassion fatigue.
 Make sure you are doing things to alleviate the vicarious stress that trauma can cause.

-Contact the VictimConnect Hotline by phone at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one after experiencing a mass violence event.
+Visit our VictimConnect Resource Map for additional resources or contact the VictimConnect Resource Center by phone or text at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one after experiencing mass violence.